Elizabeth Weil: Magazines

-Weil's work has also been anthologized in Best American Sports Writing, Best American Food Writing, and America's Next Generation of Great Women Journalists.
+Weil's work has been anthologized in The Best American Sports Writing, The Best American Food Writing, and America's Next Generation of Great Women Journalists.

 Books

 The Girl Who Smiled Beads

 The Girl Who Smiled Beads: A Story of War and What Comes After, written with Clemantine Wamariya, was published April 24, 2018 by Crown.

-The book received the following accolades:
+The book received the following recognition: